citp/privacy-policy-historical/b/bo/boo/boozallen.com.md

 Booz Allen Hamilton Inc., located at 8283 Greensboro Drive, McLean Virginia, 22102, is the company responsible for the collection, use and disclosure of your Personal Information under this Privacy Policy.

-If you have any questions about this Privacy Policy, please contact us at **[[email  protected]](https://web.archive.org/cdn-cgi/l/email-protection#f99c8d91909a8ab99b9891d79a9694).** Because email communications are not always secure, please do not include sensitive information in your emails to us.
+If you have any questions about this Privacy Policy, please contact us at **[legal@bah.com](mailto:ethics@bah.com).** Because email communications are not always secure, please do not include sensitive information in your emails to us.

 ###  Additional Information for Individuals in the EEA